U-Net: Network architecture

 The network consists of a contracting path and an expansive path, which gives it the u-shaped architecture.
 The contracting path is a typical convolutional network that consists of repeated application of convolutions, each followed by a rectified linear unit (ReLU) and a max pooling operation.
 During the contraction, the spatial information is reduced while feature information is increased.
 The expansive pathway combines the feature and spatial information through a sequence of up-convolutions and concatenations with high-resolution features from the contracting path.

 Applications

 There are many applications of U-Net in biomedical image segmentation, such as brain image segmentation (BRATS) and liver image segmentation ("siliver07") as well as protein binding site prediction.
+U-Net implementations have also found use in the physical sciences, for example in the analysis of micrographs of materials.
 Variations of the U-Net have also been applied for medical image reconstruction.
 Here are some variants and applications of U-Net as follows: